 In Nigeria where I grew up, there are a lot of smart and intelligent people with great ideas, regardless of what culture or belief.
 These people tend to coexist.

 Additionally, I met a friend who is Indian, he learnt about my culture and I was able to understand things about his, although some I still don’t understand, as one can’t absorb everything.
-Open mindedness and respect for other people’s religious belief and culture is important.
+Open mindedness and respect for other people’s religious belief and culture are important.

 Speaking on stereotypes, I remember traveling from my country to Germany and a friend of mine told me ‘Germans are racist’, my reply to her was – that is their business!
 Fast forward to living in Germany, some of them are, while some are quite the opposite, and guess what?
 They are afraid for no reason based on the news they watch and propaganda in politics coupled with religious fear.
 I also realized that those afraid of other people have not left their villages.
 I met a Jewish friend who said ‘Religion and Politics are for those who cannot think for themselves…I leave that for you to analyze.